 This document describes the purpose and workflow for the CMake configuration files to build ChibiOS from the repository sources.
-Building ChibiOS from sources might be needed when debugging a nanoFramework feature that interacts with it.
+Building ChibiOS from sources might be needed when debugging a .NET nanoFramework feature that interacts with it.

 The purpose of the configuration files collections is to create a CMake package for ChibiOS and build it.

 The sources from ChibiOS can be downloaded from their GitHub mirror repository or, if already available in the build machine, can be copied to the build folder.